AbhishekKhot/Batch-Forge/README.md

 ## Quick start

-### Option A — Everything in Docker

-Builds the app and starts it together with the database, queue, cache, and storage.
-One command, nothing else to install beyond Docker:
+Bring up the entire stack — the application plus PostgreSQL, RabbitMQ, Redis, and MinIO — with a single command.
+Nothing to install beyond Docker:

 ```bash
 docker compose up --build